Peter-Juhasz/AzureArchiver/readme.md

  - `Upload:Delete` (default `false`): delete files after successful upload
  - `Upload:Skip` (default `0`): skip the first given number of files (by name ascending)
  - `Upload:Take` (default `null`): upload only the first given number of files (by name ascending), can be combined with `Skip`
+ - `Upload:ConflictResolution` (default `"Skip"`) possible values:
+   - `"Skip"`: whenever a conflict is found, log as warning and skip
+   - `"KeepBoth"`: the hash of the file to be uploaded is appended to its file name, right before its extension, and gets uploaded.
+The already existing blob is kept and not modified.
+   - `"Overwrite"`: the existing blob gets overwritten, if it is in Archive tier, deleted and then reuploaded with the same name
+   - `"SnapshotAndOverwrite"`: a snapshot is taken of the existing blob and then it gets overwritten (see `"Overwrite"` option).
+If the blob is in Archive tier, taking a snapshot is not possible, so it is skipped and logged as a warning.
  - `KeyVault:KeyIdentifier`: the full URL of the Azure Key Vault key to use for encryption
  - `KeyVault:ClientId`: the Client Id of the Active Directory App used to connect to Key Vault
  - `KeyVault:ClientSecret`: the Client Secret of the Active Directory App used to connect to Key Vault